priya006/Selenium-Grid/README.md

 This could be helpful to find the version of browser you are using from Ipad 2.Run the command `instruments -s devices` to get the list of IOS devices associated to your laptop 3.IOS Real Device or Simulator turn on the  `Allow Remote Automation`option.
 Navigate to `settings > safari > advanced`
+4. Run the command `appium-doctor` and make sure you see green tick for all the checks.

 **References**